 The Developmental Controls Committee (DCC) is a technical committee of the LACRPC charged with the responsibility of monitoring development activities within Allen County and establishing regulatory controls to minimize any adverse environmental or economic effects of development.
-Committee is also delegated with developing the County's land use component of the Long-Range Comprehensive Plan.
-The Committee monitors the development of local subdivision regulations. local zonina ordinances/resolutions and floodplain management regulations as well as any local regulatory controls proposed by local entities.
+The Committee is also delegated with developing the County's land use component of the Long- Range Transportation Plan.
+The Committee monitors the development and integration of local land use plans, subdivisions, zoning and floodplain management regulations of local entities.
 The Committee also reviews the merits of amendments or development under such regulatory controls once established.
 The Committee has a collaborative relationship with local agencies involved in the development process including the Allen County Health Department, the Allen Water District, the Allen County Soil & Water District, the Ottawa River Coalition, local utilities and the engineering/public works departments of the various political subdivisions.